 <aside> <img src="/icons/postcard_gray.svg" alt="/icons/postcard_gray.svg" width="40px" /> To Yulgok Maeul

-This letter started in Yulgok Maeul, Wanju, and traveled through Seoul and back to Wanju.
-It was written for another artist who is excited to meet Yulgok Maeul.
+This letter began its journey in Wanju’s Yulgok Village, passed through Seoul, and is now returning to Wanju.
+It is written for another artist who is excited to experience Yulgok Village.

-Wanju Yulgok Maeul gets quite hot in the summer.
-Mountains with dense trees surround the village, so when summer rains fall, they evaporate quickly.
-Despite the heat, the view from the Yulgok Maeul monument looking into the village is indescribably beautiful, and if you're lucky, you might even see a rainbow.
-In Seoul, the humid weather was uncomfortable, but in Yulgok Maeul, it felt like the droplets dancing in the air were washing our bodies.
+Yulgok Village in Wanju can be quite hot in the summer.
+The village is surrounded by lush mountains, and when the summer rains fall, the water evaporates almost instantly.
+Despite the heat, the view from the village stone marker, gazing inward at the village, is indescribably beautiful.
+If you’re lucky, you might even see a rainbow.
+In Seoul, the humidity often feels oppressive, but in Yulgok Village, the droplets dancing in the air feel as though they cleanse your body.

-In Soyang-myeon, where Yulgok Maeul is located, there is Soyang Elementary School.
-If you want to meet the kids on the large playground, just bring a soccer ball and you're sure to have fun.
+In Soyang-myeon, where Yulgok Village is located, there is Soyang Elementary School.
+If you bring a soccer ball to the wide schoolyard, you’re bound to have a fun encounter with the children.

 </aside>